40 Examples of Amazing Transformations of Urban Spaces: Before and After

-What visitors previously described as ‘upside down’ hockey sticks, has now made place for a marble centerpiece which brings live into the historical place.
+What visitors previously described as ‘upside down’ hockey sticks, has now made a place for a marble centrepiece which brings life into the historical place.

 A lot of the renovation was done by the parishioners themselves giving back to their community.

 In 2014 the church opened again for its first mass with its brand new altar.